 In North India Diwali starts with Dhanteras (as you can see in the above table and people buy gold on that day.
 While South Indians do not celebrate Dhanteras and the festival commences on Ashwin Krishna Paksha Chaturdasi.
-The first day of Diwali is known as Naraka Chaturdasi and it is Dhantaras in Northern part of India.
+The first day of Diwali is known as Naraka Chaturdasi and it is Dhantaras in the Northern part of India.

 Significance of Diwali

 Diwali in North India marks the return of Lord Rama from exile after 14 years.
 He returned home with his wife and brother from exile and the roads of Ayodhya was lit with lights.
 Hence, North Indians light lamps on Diwali to signify the return of the son.

 On the other hand, South Indians celebrate this occasion to commemorate the victory of Lord Krishna over demon Naraka.
 Moreover, this day is generally one day before Diwali in North India.